JEFworks-Lab/jefworks-lab.github.io/assets/docs/lab_guide.md

 # JEFworks Lab Guide

 This is a living document and subject to modifications.
 Please feel free to [fork, modify, and make pull requests](https://github.com/JEFworks/JEFworks.github.io/blob/master/assets/docs/lab_code_of_conduct.md) to introduce new policies or modify old ones.
-This document was last modified March 2020.
+This document was last modified April 2020.

+---

+# COVID-19 Preparation

+In order to accommodate the developing public health crisis and better ensure the health and safety of all lab members, a number of precautionary measures will be taken until further notice.

+First, remote working options will be available to all lab members.
+Lab members working remotely will still be expected to participate in regular one-on-one and lab meetings via Zoom teleconference.
+In addition, all lab members working remotely will be expected to participate in daily 9am group checkins where they will engage in brief 15 to 30 minute Zoom teleconference discussions over coffee/tea about what challenges they may have faced the day prior, what they are planning to do today, general life events, and set up additional one-on-one meetings as needed.
+The goal of these checkins is to identify shared challenges, build camaraderie, and generally provide an alternative for typical in-person encounters amongst lab members.

+Second, lab members who need to access on-campus facilities will be provided with proper PPE (reusable masks, hand sanitizer, disinfectant wipes/sprays) and/or have expenses associated with acquiring such proper PPE be covered in full.
+Lab members will be asked to coordinate with each other via the Lab Calendar to minimize lab density and ensure adherence to social distancing guidelines.
+Please see the Lab Onboarding documents for more information.

+Third, the lab will be actively using Slack chats to facilitate interactions and communication.
+Please see the Lab Onboarding documents for more information.

+Lastly, my role as your mentor and advisor will be to participate in discussions with the broader JHU leadership and communicate new developments and emerging policies to you promptly.
+We anticipate that a full re-opening of the lab will be taken in a stage-wise and phased format.

 ---